ATechnocratis/NativeTreeTabs/README.md

  - *Enable the option to restore session from Firefox settings to not loose you organized structure and panels between restarts
 </details>
 <details>
-<summary> <b> Customizable and Extras</b></summary>
+<summary> <b>Settings and Extras</b></summary>

- - Search for `treeTabs.` in `about:config`.
+ - Open the Customize Sidebar settings* and find the Tree Tabs section
+ - (*Cog icon at the bottom of the Sidebar or right click the Sidebar)
  - Change tab style and margins
+ - Change script behavior
+ - Modify/remove keyboard shortcuts
- - Enable extra functionalities
+ - Enable extra functionalities:
+ - Smart Sidebar resize based on window size mode(Maximized/Normal)
+ - Automatically collapse trees/groups
- - Tab flip: switch to previous selected tab when the current selected tab is clicked in the tab strip enable `treeTabs.behavior.switchSelectedOnClick`
+ - Tab flip: switch to previous active tab when the current active tab is clicked in the tab strip
- - Domain based tab color, add you custom rules in the end of the CSS style in the file.
 </details>